Information Assurance Education and Degrees

 Information Assurance FAQ

-What types of jobs can I expect with an information assurance degrees?
+What types of jobs can I expect with an information assurance degree?

 People with degrees in information assurance generally work full time, usually in offices.
 Should a crisis or hacking incident occur, people involved with computer systems security would be expected to be on call until the crisis is resolved.
 Various businesses, organizations and governments hire computer security people, so jobs exist in all industries.

-How long will it take to earn an information assurance degree?
+How long will it take to earn a degree?